TymeBank: History

-"Tyme" (Take Your Money Everywhere)*people who received their money from time bank.
-This originally developed as part of a Deloitte Consulting project, funded by the and telecommunications provider, MTN Group.
+The "Tyme" (Take Your Money Everywhere) concept was originally developed as part of a Deloitte Consulting project, funded by the telecommunications provider, MTN Group.
 It went on to become a stand-alone business in June 2012.

 In 2015, the Commonwealth Bank of Australia (CBA) acquired 100% of Tyme, and renamed the business TymeDigital by Commonwealth Bank SA.
 On 28 September 2017, TymeDigital secured an operating licence from the South African Reserve Bank (SARB).
 It was the first full banking licence to be issued by the SARB since 1999.

 In 2018, financial services company, ARC Imali-Madi (RF), bought a 10% stake in TymeDigital.
 On 5 November 2018, African Rainbow Capital Financial Services Holdings - owned by South African entrepreneur Patrice Motsepe - obtained approval from the South African Reserve Bank to acquire CBSA’s 90% majority stake in the business.
 The name of the business was changed in November 2018 from TymeDigital by CommonwealthBank SA to Tyme Bank Limited.

 TymeBank soft-launched on 5 November 2018, allowing consumers to open a basic transactional bank account at a limited number of kiosks in Pick n Pay Stores as well as online.

+In October 2025, it was reported that TymeBank had grown to over 10 million customers, and was valued at R26 billion.
+In the first half of 2026, the bank will change its name to GoTyme.